The Famous Five: Other parodies

 British comedian John Finnemore did a radio sketch in which Julian and George run into each other as adults and reminisce.
 It is revealed that Julian has gone on to a career as a smuggler and regularly has to deal with copycat groups of children trying to thwart his plans.
 George is a happily married mother, Dick has gone to live in a commune in America, and Anne has just been released from prison having murdered a man with a ginger beer bottle.

 Bert Fegg's Nasty Book for Boys and Girls features "The Famous Five Go Pillaging", – a short story which parodies the writing style of Enid Blyton; five children witness the collapse of Roman imperialism and their friends and family are slaughtered by 9000 invading Vikings.

-Website The Daily Mash reported a lost Blyton manuscript titled "Five Go Deporting Gypsies".
+The satirical website The Daily Mash reported a lost Blyton manuscript titled "Five Go Deporting Gypsies".

 A spoof series of five books written by Bruno Vincent was published in November 2016.
 The books are titled Five Give Up the Booze, Five Go Gluten Free, Five Go On A Strategy Away Day, Five Go Parenting and Five on Brexit Island.
 Vincent went on to write several more titles in the series: Five at the Office Christmas Party, Five Get Gran Online, Five Get On the Property Ladder, Five Go Bump in the Night, Five Escape Brexit Island, Five Get Beach Body Ready, Five Lose Dad in the Garden Centre, and Five Forget Mother's Day.

 In November 2017, Return to Kirrin was released, written by Neil and Suzy Howlett.
 Set in 1979, it involves the Five (now middle-aged) reuniting on Kirrin Island, to discuss Julian's plans to develop Kirrin into a theme resort.
 Julian has become a successful stockbroker, Dick is a well-meaning but inept and overweight policeman, Anne is a worrisome housewife, and George is a feminist community worker (with her flatulent bulldog Gary in tow).
 Adventures then ensue, involving a host of other original characters.